 The claim is that it constantly adapts to your body to offer custom support, but does it really work?
 And how does this luxe, high-end mattress hold up compared to the rest of the products in our best mattress ranking?
 We tested the TEMPUR Original Elite, which falls in the middle of the Original range in terms of mattress depth, and promises a 'medium' firmness.
 Read on for our full TEMPUR mattress review.

-- Before you buy, browse our Black Friday mattress deals guide
+- Before you buy, browse our best cheap mattress deals guide

 - Check out our pick of the best duvets, for a peaceful night

 - Pair your duvet with one of the best pillows right now

 All of TEMPUR's mattresses feature what's known as 'TEMPUR Material', a high-density viscoelastic foam that adapts to your body.
 It claims to respond to your bodys' "warmth, shape and weight", to give a completely personalised sleeping experience.

 The TEMPUR Original is available in three depths, the 21cm Supreme, the 25cm Elite (which we tried), and the 30cm Luxe.
 All three are topped with a layer of TEMPUR Material, followed by a layer of 'Support' material, with a base of 'Durabase technology'.
 The depth of each layer varies depending on which model you go for, with the Elite and Luxe doubling up the Durabase layer.

 If you're wondering exactly what those materials are, we're right there with you.
 Other than the 'TEMPUR Material', we couldn't find an explanation of the other layer materials, although we'd assume they're all different kinds of foam – there's no springs here.